 - Very bicycle-friendly city

 Another key feature contributing to the city’s well-being is the incredibly strong coffee culture.
-If you don’t drink coffee you probably won’t taste Vienna fully.
+If you don’t drink coffee, you probably won’t taste Vienna fully.

 Not only is Vienna one of the most important cities in Europe, but it’s also one of the most important cities in the world.

-If you want to live in a thriving and bustling city of almost 2 million people but still surround yourself with one of the richest and most culturally important heritages in Europe, then Vienna is definitely the best place for you.
+If you want to live in a thriving and bustling city of almost 2 million people but still surround yourself with one of the wealthiest and most culturally important heritages in Europe, then Vienna is definitely the best place for you.